TimelyDataflow/differential-dataflow/README.md

 )
 ```

 Once written, a differential dataflow responds to arbitrary changes to its initially empty input collections, reporting the corresponding changes to each of its output collections.
 Differential dataflow can react quickly because it only acts where changes in collections occur, and does no work elsewhere.

 In the examples above, we can add to and remove from `edges`, dynamically altering the graph, and get immediate feedback on how the results change.
 We could also add to and remove from `roots` altering the reachability query itself.

 Be sure to check out the [differential dataflow documentation](http://www.frankmcsherry.org/differential-dataflow/differential_dataflow/index.html), which is continually improving.

 ## An example: counting degrees in a graph.

+Let's check out that out-degree distribution computation, to get a sense for how differential dataflow actually works.

 A graph is a collection of pairs `(Node, Node)`, and one standard analysis is to determine the number of times each `Node` occurs in the first position, its "degree".
 The number of nodes with each degree is a helpful graph statistic.